appsmithorg/appsmith-docs/website/docs/getting-started/setup/deployment-architecture.md

+---
+description: The page provides information about the deployment architecture of Appsmith.
+---
 # Deployment Architecture

-Appsmith can be accessed through the cloud by signing up at [app.appsmith.com](https://app.appsmith.com/user/sign-up), or it can be self-hosted using the setup instructions provided in the [self-hosted](/getting-started/setup#self-hosted) guide.
+Appsmith can be accessed through the cloud by signing up at [app.appsmith.com](https://app.appsmith.com/user/sign-up), or self-hosted using the setup instructions provided in the [self-hosted](/getting-started/setup) guide.
+This page provides information about the deployment architecture of Appsmith.

-Appsmith provides Community, Business, and Enterprise [Editions](https://www.appsmith.com/pricing).
-These editions are extremely similar in build and architecture and are deployed as a single Docker container with a single volume for storing persistent data.

-Read further to learn about how the Appsmith platform works under the hood.

 ## Self-hosted instance architecture

+Appsmith is deployed as a single Docker container with a single volume for storing persistent data.
 The diagram below illustrates the different components and how these services communicate with each other.

 <figure>
   <img src="/img/Appsmith_Deployment_Architecture.png" style= {{width:"700px", height:"auto"}} alt="Appsmith Deployment Architecture"/>